[Most articles can be downloaded; if you see no download form, write to us.]

 Since God hears and answers our prayers, we can confess our sins directly to God; why go to a Catholic priest?
+What is so special about the Sacrament of Confession?

-God always forgive us when we go directly to him, one-on-one, but Christ also provides special additional graces when we go to God for forgiveness in the context of a Sacrament of the Church.
+God always forgives us when we go directly to him, one-on-one, but Christ also provides special additional graces when we go to God for forgiveness in the context of a Sacrament of the Church.
 A sacrament is a divine direct intervention of Christ provided through the apostles who are called to be his representatives.

 Everything we do creates ripples in the stream of life that reach much farther than we can see.
 Even our small deeds of kindness make a wide-spread difference.
 So too our sins.
 Therefore, God has provided a means for dealing with the ripple effects of sin.